The Software Selection Process (One-Month Timeline)

 With potentially hundreds of individual products available, software buyers face a dilemma when trying to make an intelligent and efficient purchase decision.

 Even a once-over look at all the available options would involve a prohibitive time investment.
-But a quicker review could mean that the best possible option might go unrecognized.
+However, a quicker review could mean that the best possible option might go unrecognized.
 Fast and comprehensive appear to be mutually exclusive.

 There is another option, however.
 Working with a third party who is familiar with relevant products solves the problem of quickly and comprehensively scanning the market.
 From a time perspective, it will likely mean the difference between spending one or two hours versus many more on this part of the review.